eobrain/eobify/README.md

 3. Indentation inserts spaces, not tab characters.

 4. Undo is the single-key CONTROL-Z, which is much easier to quickly repeat than the default key binding.
+(You can still run `suspend-frame` by doing the CONTROL-X-CONTROL-Z key sequence.)